cyverse-gis/suas-metadata/Calliope/README.md

 ## Installation

-There are two different ways to run Calliope, either by building it from source using the contents of this Git repo, or by downloading a [pre-built image here](https://data.cyverse.org/dav/iplant/home/tswetnam/calliope/Calliope-1.0-SNAPSHOT-jar-with-dependencies.jar)
+There are different ways to run Calliope, either by building it from source using the contents of this Git repo, or by downloading a [pre-built image here](https://data.cyverse.org/dav/iplant/home/tswetnam/calliope/Calliope-1.0-SNAPSHOT-jar-with-dependencies.jar), or running with [Docker]()

 #### Dependencies